cpeisert/docker-python-example/README.md

 ## Step 3: Push the image

 - Push the production image by running the following command.
-When prompted for a password, enter your Dockerhub password.
+When prompted for a password, enter your Docker Hub password.
 ```
-npm run app.push
+$ npm run app.push
 ```

-- If the process stalls after pushing the image layers, press Enter.
+- If the process stalls after pushing the image, press Enter.

 # How to run the Docker container on AWS